djlaserman/Codessa/plan.md

    - Test with LM Studio running and not running
    - Verify error messages are helpful and not overwhelming
    - Ensure the extension continues to function even if LM Studio is unavailable

+## Provider and Model Dropdown Fix

+### Dropdown Issue Analysis

+The provider and model dropdowns in the chat view are not being populated correctly.
+The issue is that the message type in the webview doesn't match what the extension is expecting.
+The extension is sending messages with `type` property, but the webview is expecting `command` property.

+### Dropdown Fix Implementation

+1. **Updated Message Handling in ChatView**
+   - Updated `_sendInitialData` method in `chatView.ts` to use `command` instead of `type` in the message
+   - Updated `_handleGetProviders` and `_handleGetModels` methods to use `command` instead of `type`

+2. **Updated Message Handling in WebView**
+   - Updated the message handler in `chat.js` to support both `command` and `type` properties for backward compatibility
+   - Added better logging to track message flow between extension and webview

+### Expected Outcome

+After these changes, the provider and model dropdowns should be populated correctly, and users should be able to select providers and models without errors.
+The fix ensures compatibility with both old and new message formats, making the system more robust.